pdwi2020/eth-contract-1.0/README.md

 This contract does not do much yet apart from (due to the infrastructure built by Ethereum) allowing anyone to store a single number that is accessible by anyone in the world without a (feasible) way to prevent you from publishing this number.
 Anyone could call set again with a different value and overwrite your number, but the number is still stored in the history of the blockchain.
 Later, you will see how you can impose access restrictions so that only you can alter the number.

+## Installing the Solidity Compiler
+Versioning
+Solidity versions follow Semantic Versioning.
+In addition, patch level releases with major release 0 (i.e. 0.x.y) will not contain breaking changes.
+That means code that compiles with version 0.x.y can be expected to compile with 0.x.z where z > y.

+In addition to releases, we provide nightly development builds with the intention of making it easy for developers to try out upcoming features and provide early feedback.
+Note, however, that while the nightly builds are usually very stable, they contain bleeding-edge code from the development branch and are not guaranteed to be always working.
+Despite our best efforts, they might contain undocumented and/or broken changes that will not become a part of an actual release.
+They are not meant for production use.

+When deploying contracts, you should use the latest released version of Solidity.
+This is because breaking changes, as well as new features and bug fixes are introduced regularly.
+We currently use a 0.x version number to indicate this fast pace of change.

+## Remix
+We recommend Remix for small contracts and for quickly learning Solidity.

+Access Remix online, you do not need to install anything.
+If you want to use it without connection to the Internet, go to https://github.com/ethereum/remix-live/tree/gh-pages and download the .zip file as explained on that page.
+Remix is also a convenient option for testing nightly builds without installing multiple Solidity versions.

+Further options on this page detail installing commandline Solidity compiler software on your computer.
+Choose a commandline compiler if you are working on a larger contract or if you require more compilation options.

+npm / Node.js
+Use npm for a convenient and portable way to install solcjs, a Solidity compiler.
+The solcjs program has fewer features than the ways to access the compiler described further down this page.
+The Using the Commandline Compiler documentation assumes you are using the full-featured compiler, solc.
+The usage of solcjs is documented inside its own repository.

+Note: The solc-js project is derived from the C++ solc by using Emscripten which means that both use the same compiler source code. solc-js can be used in JavaScript projects directly (such as Remix).
+Please refer to the solc-js repository for instructions.

+### 'npm install -g solc'

 # Getting Started with Create React App